 When did you join Vets Now and what does your job involve?

-I joined Vets Now in Farnham in June 2005 as principal nurse, and I’ve been with the business ever since.
-I’m now principal nurse manager, so I look after the day-to-day running of the clinic.
+I joined Vets Now in Farnham in June 2005 as senior nurse, and I’ve been with the business ever since.
+I’m now senior nurse manager, so I look after the day-to-day running of the clinic.
 While every shift is different, it’s always busy.
 My main role is to ensure the clinic maintains the highest possible clinical standards and provides exceptional care for our patients.
 I'm also responsible for making sure our clients are happy and that our staff are well looked after.

 Read more: Breaking through the glass ceiling: Vets Now leads the way for gender equality